zeon-X/zeon-X/README.md

-Full Stack Engineer with 3+ years of experience building scalable web and mobile applications using modern JavaScript and Python ecosystems.

-Focused on clean architecture, high-performance APIs, and cloud-native deployments.
+Full Stack Engineer with 3+ years of experience building scalable web and mobile applications.Focused on clean architecture, high-performance APIs, and cloud-native deployments.
 Experienced in shipping production-grade systems in distributed, product-driven environments.

 **Stack**
 <p>